Geeeezzzz will it never end???

 Washington

-war in Afghanistan this year and train the Afghan military, but members of Congress want to make sure they’re not writing a blank check.Skip to next paragraph
+The Pentagon wants $33 billion in additional funding to pay for the war in Afghanistan this year and train the Afghan military, but members of Congress want to make sure they’re not writing a blank check.Skip to next paragraph

 Related Stories